andersnoren/eksell/readme.txt

 2. Activate the theme

-== How to Recreate the Screenshot ==

-1. The screenshot of Eksell (the one displayed on WordPress.org and in Themes → Add New) uses the Cover Page Template together with a couple of blocks in the WordPress Block Editor.
-2. Go to Pages → Add New.
-3. Enter a title of the page.
-In the righthand sidebar, expand the "Page Attributes" dropdown, click the "Template" dropdown and select "Cover Template" in the list.
-4. Expand the "Excerpt" dropdown in the sidebar, and enter a subtitle/intro paragraph in the textarea.
-5. Expand the "Featured Image" dropdown in the sidebar, click "Set featured image", and select which image to use.
-6. Next, click the "Plus" symbol in the content and select the block "Columns" from the list.
-In the sidebar block settings, change "Columns: 2" to "Columns: 3".
-Add an image, a title, and a paragraph of text to each column in the "Columns" block, and you've recreated the structure of the screenshot in Eksell.

-== How to Use the Cover Template ==
+== How to Use the Only Content Template ==

+The Only Content Template hides all elements in the content area of Eksell except the block editor content, allowing you to create completely custom layouts.
+The site header, footer and aside (with the navigation toggle) are still displayed.

-1. Go to Pages → Add New, or Posts → Add New.
-The cover template can be used on both posts and pages.
+1. Go to Pages → Add New or edit an existing page.
-2. In the righthand sidebar, expand the "Page Attributes" dropdown, click the "Template" dropdown, and select "Cover Template" from the list.
+2. In the righthand sidebar, expand the "Page Attributes" dropdown, click the "Template" dropdown, and select "Only Content Template" from the list.
-3. The cover template works best when you've added a featured image and an excerpt, which you can do in the righthand sidebar.
-4. Click the gray "Preview" button to preview your page, or the blue "Publish" button to make it public.
-5. The cover template includes a number of different settings that you can use to modify how your page is presented.
-Go to Appearance → Customize, click the "Theme Options" panel, and then the "Cover Template" panel.
-6. Here, you can modify the color of the image overlay, the color of the text in the overlay, whether to use a fixed background image (creating a parallax-esque effect), how the color overlay should blend into the image, and which opacity the color overlay should have.
+3. Add the block editor content you want to include on the page.
-7. When you're done, click the blue "Publish" button to save your changes.
+4. When you're done, click the "Publish" or "Update" button to publish your changes.

 == Change Colors ==